-3.1 Ordinary and special Council meetings
+3.1 Ordinary and special council meetings

-- (1) Ordinary and special Council meetings are dealt with in the Act. - (2) An ordinary meeting of the Council, held on a monthly basis or otherwise as determined by the Council, is for the purpose of considering and dealing with the ordinary business of the Council. - (3) A special meeting of the Council is held for the purpose of considering and dealing with Council business that is urgent, complex in nature, for a particular purpose or confidential.
+(1) Ordinary and special council meetings are dealt with in the Act.

+(2) An ordinary meeting of the council, held on a monthly basis or otherwise as determined by the council, is for the purpose of considering and dealing with the ordinary business of the council.

+(3) A special meeting of the council is held for the purpose of considering and dealing with council business that is urgent, complex in nature, for a particular purpose or confidential.

-3.2 Calling Council meetings
+3.2 Calling council meetings

-The calling of Council meetings is dealt with in the Act.
+The calling of council meetings is dealt with in the Act.

-3.3 Convening Council meetings
+3.3 Convening council meetings

-- (1) The convening of a Council meeting is dealt with in the Act. - (2) Subject to subclause (3), the CEO is to give at least 72 hours notice, for the purposes of section 5.5 of the Act, in convening a special meeting of the Council. - (3) Where, in the opinion of the President or at least one-third of the Members, there is a need to meet urgently, the CEO may give a lesser period of notice of a special Council meeting.
+(1) The convening of a council meeting is dealt with in the Act.

+(2) Subject to subclause (3), the CEO is to give at least 72 hours' notice, for the purposes of section 5.5, in convening a special meeting of the council.

+(3) Where, in the opinion of the president or at least one-third of the Members, there is a need to meet urgently, the CEO may give a lesser period of notice of a special council meeting.